HuddleCard Help Center

 If you change your mind, you can come back to the same link and edit your message before the card is delivered.

-On your birthday, you'll get an email or Slack message (if connected) with a link to view your card.
+On your birthday or work anniversary, you'll get an email or Slack message (if connected) with a link to view your card.
 Click View Your Card to see the full card in your browser, where you can also like and comment on individual messages.

 A card includes: